 Tannins in Zinfandel

 On the other hand, Zinfandel tends to have lower levels of tannin compared to Cabernet Sauvignon.
 This allows for a more approachable drinking experience with Zinfandel wines that are meant to be consumed in their youth.
-The softer tannins of Zinfandel contribute to its characteristic fruit-forward profile with flavors of ripe berries and jammy fruit.
+The softer tannins of Zinfandel wine contribute to its characteristic fruit-forward profile with flavors of ripe berries and jammy fruit.
 This makes it an excellent choice for those who prefer wines with less pronounced tannic structure.

 Cabernet Sauvignon vs Zinfandel Flavors